rmrk-team/evm-sample-contracts/README.md

 The first 3 use cases have stand alone versions with both minimal and ready to use implementations.
 The latter two, due to Solidity contract size constraints, MultiAsset and Equippable logic are included in a simgle smart contract, while Nestable and ownership are handled by either the same smart contract or a separate one.
-Base is also a separate smart contract for practical reasons, since one Base can be used by multiple tokens.
+Catalog is also a separate smart contract for practical reasons, since one Catalog can be used by multiple tokens.

 ![RMRK Legos infographic](./RMRKLegoInfographics.png)